Mining accident: United States

 The Cherry Mine disaster was a fire in the Cherry, Illinois, coal mine in 1909, and surrounding events, in which 259 men and boys died.

 The Millfield Mine Disaster 1930 in Ohio killed 82 men.

 From 1880 to 1910, mine accidents claimed thousands of fatalities.
 Where annual mining deaths had numbered more than 1,000 a year during the early part of the 20th century, they decreased to an average of about 500 during the late 1950s, and to 93 during the 1990s.
 In addition to deaths, many thousands more are injured (an average of 21,351 injuries per year between 1991 and 1999), but overall there has been a downward trend of deaths and injuries.

 In 1959, the Knox Mine Disaster occurred in Port Griffith, Pennsylvania.
 The swelling Susquehanna River collapsed into a mine under it and resulted in 12 deaths.
 In Plymouth, Pennsylvania, the Avondale Mine Disaster of 1869 resulted in the deaths of 108 miners and two rescue workers after a fire in the only shaft eliminated the oxygen in the mine.
 Federal laws for mining safety resulted from this disaster.
 Pennsylvania suffered another disaster in 2002 at Quecreek, 9 miners were trapped underground and subsequently rescued after 78 hours.
 During 2006, 72 miners died at work, 47 by coal mining.
 The majority of these fatalities occurred in Kentucky and West Virginia, including the Sago Mine Disaster.
 On April 5, 2010, in the Upper Big Branch Mine disaster an underground explosion caused the deaths of 29 miners.
+The Mine Safety and Health Administration recorded 8 coal mining deaths in the United States in 2025.

 The U.S. Bureau of Mines was created in 1910 to investigate accidents, advise industry, conduct production and safety research, and teach courses in accident prevention, first aid, and mine rescue.
 The Federal Coal Mine Health and Safety Acts of 1969 and 1977 set further safety standards for the mining.
 Since the closure of the U.S. Bureau of Mines in 1996, this research function has been carried on by the National Institute for Occupational Safety and Health (NIOSH).
 NIOSH maintains a list of mine disasters which occurred in the United States since 1839.